-And that’s only understandable, since the distinctively thick yogurt has long been lauded by doctors and nutritionists for its health benefits.
+That’s only understandable since the distinctively thick yogurt has long been lauded by doctors and nutritionists for its health benefits.

-Many specialists recommend it to those looking to make positive dietary choices as a healthy and nutritious alternative to the standard, thinner yogurt.
+Many specialists recommend it to those looking to make positive dietary choices as a healthy and nutritious alternative to the standard, more watery yogurt.

-Why?
-Quite simply, Greek yogurt has a lot more protein, and far less sugar than regular yogurt.
+This is simply because Greek yogurt has a lot more protein and far less sugar than regular yogurt.

-Here are 3 easy to make recipes that will help cool you down and provide you with a healthy alternative treat using Greek yogurt.
+Below are three easy-to-make recipes that will help cool you down and provide you with a healthy alternative treat using Greek yogurt.

 Tart Cherry Frozen Yogurt